 Common Filler Metal Types

-ER70S-6 suits mild steel work, especially automotive joints, because its oxidizers help you get flatter beads and stable arc behavior.
+ER70S-6 suits mild steel work, especially automotive joints, because its deoxidizers help you get flatter beads and stable arc behavior.

-308L serves stainless steel welding; its iron, nickel, and chromium content supports food-grade and automotive service.
+308L serves stainless steel welding.
+Its iron, nickel, and chromium content supports stainless joints in many food, fabrication, and automotive jobs.

-309L lets you join dissimilar metals, like stainless to mild steel, while improving corrosion resistance.
+309L lets you join dissimilar metals, such as stainless to mild steel, while helping improve corrosion resistance.

 Material-Specific Filler Examples